Mountain Springs Recovery - Monument, Colorado

 Dual Recovery Anonymous

 Dual Recovery Anonymous (DRA) is a nonprofit self-help organization that was formed in 1989.
-It was created to help men and women with co-occurring disorders (where individuals are affected by both substance use disorders and mentals disorder).
+It was created to help men and women with co-occurring disorders (where individuals are affected by both substance use disorders and mental health disorders).
 The goal is to help members achieve recovery in both disorders and prevent relapse.

 LifeRing Secular Recovery

 LifeRing Secular Recovery is a secular alternative to 12-step meetings that focuses on positive reinforcement, a conversational tone, and discussing the week’s victories and challenges while looking ahead to the coming seven days.
 The program is proving appealing; the number of LifeRing meetings worldwide have tripled from 2012 to 2017.
-LifeRing estimates that 40 percent of its members believe in a higher power, so while it’s secular, it’s far from a godless organization.
-(Pew Research estimates that 29 percent of Colorado residents are not affiliated with any form of religion, so that may be part of the draw.)
+LifeRing estimates that 55% of its members believe in a higher power, so while it’s secular, it’s far from a godless organization.
+(Pew Research estimates that 38% of Colorado residents has never attended to a religious service, so that may be part of the draw.)

 Also, religion and politics are simply left out of LifeRing meeting conversations.
 The focus is on recovery, not ideologues or recounting one’s “drunkalogues.”
 A couple dozen LifeRing meetings are held each week in Colorado and online groups are also options.
 To learn more, visit LifeRing.org.